 Blogs: Newest Posts

-Unfortunately there were no valid signals today as the market was already making it's move before our session started.
+Unfortunately I took one loss today from one trade.
 See how it all went down in today's Cowabunga Surf Report.

 A pretty good week for the HLHB System, as it gained pips from both EUR/USD and GBP/USD just by doing what it's meant to do: catch intraweek trends.

 Now that the FOMC statement is over and Fed officials seem to be relatively hawkish, I'm setting my orders for this USD/CAD pullback play.